 Would you feel that you were being asked to share their idea or would you feel that you were being made to submit to the pressure?

-Your Boss immediately starts to apply increasing pressure with no clarification of what was required but just repeating the same request more assertively and demanding you respond properly (or at least with the response they had in mind)
+Your Boss immediately starts to apply increasing pressure with no clarification of what was required.
+Instead they just keep repeating the same request more assertively and demanding that you respond appropriately (meaning the response that they have in mind)

 Feel uncomfortable trying to figure out what was being asked?